Balancer

 What makes Balancer noteworthy?

-AMMs are part of the rapidly growing DeFi industry, which has an effect on the market price of Balancer (BAL).
-The Balancer is also a decentralized exchange.
-Moreover, it allows ordinary crypto market participants to join pools and add liquidity by depositing assets into smart contracts.
-This pool protocol can be used to swap ERC20 tokens without relying on centralized organizations.
-Any ERC20 token holder can leverage Balancer and earn fees on it.
+As part of the fast-growing DeFi sector, AMMs influence the market price of Balancer (BAL).
+Balancer is itself a decentralized exchange.
+It also makes it possible for everyday crypto users to participate by joining pools and adding liquidity through deposits into smart contracts.
+Since the liquidity pool protocol does not depend on centralized entities, it can be used to swap ERC20 tokens directly.
+Any ERC20 token holder can use Balancer to earn fees.

 What can BAL be used for?

-Balancer smart contracts have been audited by a third-party company, Trail of Bits, so they are completely safe for investment.
+Balancer smart contracts have been audited by Trail of Bits, a third-party security firm, making them safe for investment.

 Balancer Markets